"Every student should be safe and feel safe"

 We take our responsibility to safeguard and promote welfare very seriously, working hard to make sure all of the school’s activities and procedures support and promote safeguarding.
 Safeguarding and promoting the welfare of our students who are 18 years and over is equally important to us.

-There is a strong anti-bullying ethos throughout the school.
-We teach our students how to recognise bullying, how to keep themselves safe from bullying behaviour and how to report it.
+There is a strong anti-bullying/harassment ethos throughout the school.
+We teach our students how to recognise all forms of bullying, including sexual harassment and build on their skills to keep themselves safe from such behaviours whilst giving them the confidence to report it.

-Our curriculum and therapeutic provision provides the opportunity to discuss feelings and emotions and helps our students to think about their own personal safety and their rights as individuals to be kept safe from harm.
+Our curriculum, pastoral care and therapeutic provisions provide the opportunity to discuss feelings and emotions and helps our students to think about their own personal safety and their rights as individuals to be kept safe from harm.

 We have clear guidance to help children to use the Internet (including social media) safely and have appropriate filters in place to prevent students accessing inappropriate materials.